Is Sensorineural Hearing Loss?

 - head injury or trauma

-- immune system diseases
+- an immune system disease, such as Cogan’s

-- Lyme disease
+- Lyme disease, which is

-- medications that can harm the ear
+- an ototoxic medication, which can harm the ear

-- circulatory problems
+- blood circulation problems

 - abnormal tissue growth or tumors

-- genetic factors
+- genetic, or inherited, factors

 - low birth weight